bryanyang0528/auto_crawler_ptt_beauty_image/README.md

 * The target board and frequency could be set in the app.yaml file and deploy to a specific gae service.

+* Comments below articles will be updated.

+* Image url will be saved in the database.

 * Database is a Postgresql on GCP.

 ## How to use